The Big Issue

-The Big Issue is a street newspaper founded by John Bird and Gordon Roddick in September 1991 and published in four continents.
+The Big Issue is a United Kingdom–based street newspaper founded by John Bird and Gordon Roddick in September 1991 and published in four continents.
 The Big Issue is one of the UK's leading social businesses and exists to offer homeless people, or individuals at risk of homelessness, the opportunity to earn a legitimate income, thereby helping them to reintegrate into mainstream society.
 It is the world's most widely circulated street newspaper.

 History

-Inspired by Street News, a newspaper sold by homeless people in New York City, The Big Issue was founded in 1991 by John Bird and Gordon Roddick as a response to the increasing numbers of homeless people in London; they have been friends since 1967.
-The Body Shop provided start-up capital to the equivalent value of $50,000. the magazine was initially published monthly but, in June 1993, The Big Issue went weekly.
-The venture continued to expand with national editions being established in Scotland and Wales, as well as regional editions for Northern England and England's South West Region.
+Inspired by Street News, a newspaper sold by homeless people in New York City, The Big Issue was founded in 1991 by John Bird and Gordon Roddick (husband of The Body Shop entrepreneur Anita Roddick) as a response to the increasing numbers of homeless people in London.
+The Body Shop provided the equivalent of $50,000 in start-up capital.
+The magazine was initially published monthly but in June 1993 The Big Issue went weekly.
+The venture continued to expand with national editions being established in Scotland and Wales, as well as regional editions for Northern England and South West England.
 Further editions are also produced in seven locations overseas.

 In 1995, The Big Issue Foundation was founded to offer additional support and advice to vendors around issues such as housing, health, personal finance and addiction.
 Between 2007 and 2011, the circulation of The Big Issue declined from 167,000 to less than 125,000.
+It has since plummeted.
 Competition between vendors also increased at this time.
-From July 2011, the different regional editions were merged into a single UK-wide magazine.
-January 2012, the magazine was relaunched, with an increased focus on campaigning and political journalism.
+From July 2011, the regional editions were merged into a single UK-wide magazine.
+In January 2012, the magazine was relaunched, with an increased focus on campaigning and political journalism.
 New columnists were added, including the Premier League footballer Joey Barton, Rachel Johnson, Mike Shinoda of Linkin Park and Samira Ahmed.
-The cover price was increased.
+The cover price was also increased.

 In 2016, The Big Issue celebrated surpassing 200 million magazine sales.
 In September 2021, the magazine celebrated its 30th birthday.